Help! AI Is Invading My Privacy!

 Protecting your own privacy

-- Using a VPN to mask your activity online
+- Use a VPN to mask your activity online

-- Not accepting cookies or taking the extra step to only accept cookies that are essential for a website to function, not to target ads to you
+- Don’t accept cookies or take the extra step to only accept cookies that are essential for a website to function

 This last suggestion is deploying “adversarial examples” or false trails in a sense, for the AI to follow.
 Researchers at Duke University found that AI and machine learning can identify a person’s gender by their rating of a particular movie.
 But by deliberately tweaking your behavior by a few data points, like rating apps to create a false sense of where or who you are, you can throw the AI off.
 Of course, it’s machine learning so it will be back on your trail in no time.